 Software Engineers maintain a median tenure of 1.4 years, with Business Analysts, Frontend and Backend Developers, and Quality Assurance Testers showing even shorter median tenures.
 Generally, for Software Engineers and these adjacent roles it is recommended to acquire skills from diverse industries.
 Niche roles like AI/ML Engineers and Cybersecurity Engineers also have shorter median tenures compared to Software Engineers.

-On the other hand, App Developers, Data Engineers, Security Engineers, SDET and Product Managers have higher median tenures.
-This can be attributed to the demands of their work which require a comprehensive grasp of the entire software cycle, the continuous integration and delivery processes.
+On the other hand, App Developers, Data Engineers, Security Engineers, SDET, and Product Managers have higher median tenures.
+This can be attributed to the demands of their work, which require a comprehensive grasp of the entire software cycle, continuous integration, and delivery processes.

 Why do Software Engineers switch jobs?

-Though the median tenure of software engineers in India is 1.4 years, popular belief is that 2 years is the average time to get the most learning at a given role/team/techstack.
-A research by Hired, indicated that 61% of software engineers have made a job switch within the past two years.
+Though the median tenure of software engineers in India is 1.4 years, the popular belief is that 2 years is the average time to get the most learning at a given role/team/techstack.
+Research by Hired indicated that 61% of software engineers had made a job switch within the past two years.
 In contrast, only 16% have remained with the same employer for over five years.

 Switching companies or industries frequently has become a convenient way to experience the broader business world and negotiate more pay.